isovector/draconian-results/pho.md

 Indoor organized gatherings of any size are not allowed.
 Examples of an organized gathering include:

--   New Year\'s Eve parties
+-   Parties and celebrations like New Year\'s Eve parties
--   Wedding receptions
+-   Wedding and funeral receptions
--   Funeral receptions
--   Other life events or celebrations
+-   Sponsored or ticketed parties

 ### Indoor events at venues